pronoiac/the-manual/the-manual.md

 They are based in South London.
 Find their telephone number in the Music Week Directory.
 Make an appointment.
-Get down there wit~ a T.P.
+Get down there with a T.P.
 Play it to them.
 Listen to their advice - and take it.

 These promoters have various lists of clubs and DJs that are applicable for sending every type of record to.